 Get to know Mango

-Mango was hatched in 2010 and is a close banded DNA sexed male peach fronted conure.
-Mango’s story is kind of like something you’d read in a book.
-He was first purchased from a breeder in Ontario the year he was hatched by a young boy who always wanted a feathered companion and after a lot of research, found that a peach fronted conure was the best fit for him.
+Mango was hatched in 2010 and is a close banded female (laid eggs) peach fronted conure.
+She was originally adopted from a breeder in Ontario by my boyfriend, before I met him, and flew home with him to Nova Scotia in 2010.
+He had always wanted a feathered companion and after a lot of research, found that a peach fronted conure was the best fit for him.
 The breeder had two siblings he could pick from and when he went to meet them, he knew as soon as he met Mango that this was the bird for him.

-After a few years passed, the boy fell in love with a girl (that’s me!) who loved animals just as much as he did and told her the story about Mango.
-He told her how much he loved him, the fun life they had together, how much he missed him and how he regretted rehoming him instead of trying harder to make things work.
-After hearing this story I made it my mission to find Mango and give them the opportunity to see each other again, even if it was only for a short visit.
-Sounds impossible right?
-I thought so too until the day I saw a peach fronted conure for sale on Kijiji in October 2017.
+Four years after saying goodbye to Mango, he met me!
+Since I loved birds and had a few of my own, he told me all about Mango.
+He told me how much he loved her, the fun life they had together, how much he missed her and how he regretted rehoming her instead of trying harder to make things work.
+After hearing this story, I made it my mission to find Mango so they could see each other again, even if it was only for a short visit.
+It seemed pretty impossible to find a bird who had been rehomed over 7 years ago but I was determined and then one day I saw a peach fronted conure for sale on Kijiji in October 2017.

-Just over two weeks has passed when I wrote this and Mango is doing so well!
-He’s coming out every day and is being loved to bits by everyone in the house.
-This just goes to show that if something is important enough, never stop trying to make it happen.
-It took a year an a half for me to bring Mango back to his original owner and although there were very hard times during all of this, seeing his face when he saw Mango again was worth all of it.
+It took a year and a half for me to bring Mango back to her first owner and although there were very hard times during all of this, seeing his face when he saw Mango again was worth all of it.